Jamaican Fried Dumplings

 Add the water.
 Stir the water into the dough mixture a little at a time until it mostly holds together; it’s okay if there’s still some flour that’s dry.

 Test the oil.
+You want to heat your oil to about 300F (no higher than 320F).
 Tear off a small piece of dough and place it in the oil.
 If the oil around the dough starts to bubble, it’s ready for frying.
 If not, try again in a few minutes.

 Form the dumplings.
 Roll golf-ball-sized portions of dough into balls, until all the dough is used.
 Use your palm to slightly flatten each ball.